eagle37/InstaFollow/README.md

 <h1>InstaFollow</h1>
-Program for increasing followers on Instagram
+Program for increasing followers on Instagram.
+This program can add to your account up to 20 followers per day !
+The first time the user uses it, it can add 40 to 50 followers !

+<h2>Download</h2>

 ## Linux: